-I guarantee you that many of them will there, ready and willing to support and encourage you when you need them the most.
+I guarantee you that many of them will be there, ready and willing to support and encourage you when you need them the most.

 If you already have a community, don’t be afraid to reach out to a few folks and ask for help and support.

-It has changed my thought process and has helped me to improve many areas within myself and my life.
+It has changed my thought process and has helped me to improve many areas of myself and my life.